Home / Cells : What are they & What they do?

 Side-effects and repercussions

-Stem cell therapy at Plexus is safe and risk-free because the autologous stem cells are drawn from the patient’s blood, bone marrow, or adipose tissue.
+Cell therapy at Plexus is safe and risk-free because the autologous Cells are drawn from the patient’s blood, bone marrow, or adipose tissue.
 They are progenitor cells that have the potential to multiply and transform into specialized cells, taking on the functions of the damaged cells by replacing them.

 Benefits

-Neuroprotection is one of the primary objectives of regenerative treatments like stem cell therapy.
-Injected stem cells can also provide immunomodulation, secrete growth factors, and also produce supporting cells that can protect damaged motor neurons from further damage and degeneration.
+Neuroprotection is one of the primary objectives of regenerative treatments like Cell therapy.
+Injected Cells can also provide immunomodulation, secrete growth factors, and also produce supporting cells that can protect damaged motor neurons from further damage and degeneration.
 Some of these supporting cells include astrocytes and oligodendrocytes.

-Apart from safe and risk-free, stem cell therapy at Plexus offers the following benefits:
+Apart from safe and risk-free, Cell therapy at Plexus offers the following benefits:

 • Enhanced everyday functioning